 Zakat Fitrah is also known as Zakat of Ramadan or Zakat Fitri.

-The commandment for Zakat Fitrah was obliged in the second year of Hijrah, the same year that fasting in Ramadan was made obligatory.
-It is prescribed as a means of purification for the person who fasts, redressing wrong deeds and undesirable words uttered during fasting.
+Zakat Fitrah was decreed in the second year of Hijrah, the same year that fasting in Ramadan was made obligatory.
+It is prescribed as a means of purification for the person who fasts, redressing wrong deeds and undesirable characteristics performed during fasting.

 However, Zakat Fitrah is primarily meant as a relief aid for the poor and needy.
-100 per cent of Zakat Fitrah collection during Ramadan is disbursed to vulnerable families in Singapore.
+100 per cent of Zakat Fitrah collection during Ramadan is disbursed to the underprivileged and vulnerable Muslim families in Singapore.

-The disbursement comes in several forms including Ramadan bonus, hampers, and Hari Raya goodies.
+The disbursement comes in several forms including Ramadan bonus, gift hampers, and Hari Raya goodies.

 CONDITIONS FOR ZAKAT FITRAH